 How to Implement Phone Number Validation in PHP

-Dedicated Regular Expression with preg_match
+Dedicated Regular Expression With preg_match

 function isValidE164(string $n): bool {